PaulTreanor/paultreanor/README.md

 # Hi, I’m Paul
-I’m a fullstack dev based in Ireland 🇮🇪
+I’m a fullstack dev based in Ireland, currently working for Rapid7.

-At the moment I'm spending most of my time working on [SpacedAWS](https://www.spacedaws.com).
+Kind of working on [SpacedAWS](https://www.spacedaws.com).

-My interests are in tools for thought, serverless, and frontend development (specifically React).
-I keep a [blog](https://paultreanor.com) so you can follow me there.
+My interests are in building personal tools and really anything related to application development.

-Feel free to get in touch.
+You can follow me on my [blog](https://paultreanor.com), fee free to get in touch.

 <img src="./honey.png" alt="honey" width="600"/>